luisdramirez/pSF-Toolbox/README.md

 ## estimate-pSFT
 This directory contains scripts for estimating pSFT parameters from fMRI data.

-We include an example workflow for estimating pSFT from a sample dataset that contains SF input and measured BOLD time series from two subjects — 100 voxels in V1, V2, and V3 (see `/estimate-pSFT/example_pipeline.m`). `sample_data` is a structure array with fields `I` and `measured_BOLD`.
+We include an example workflow for estimating pSFT from a sample dataset that contains SF input and measured BOLD time series from two subjects — 100 voxels in V1, V2, and V3 (see `/estimate-pSFT/example_pipeline`). `sample_data` is a structure array with fields `I` and `measured_BOLD`.
 Note that this example pipeline assumes that each subject has the same number of regions of interest (ROIs).

+`estimatePSFT` is the main high-level function for estimating pSFT parameters.

+It takes the stimulus spatial frequency time series, measured BOLD time series, and a hemodynamic impulse response function (HIRF) as input to return a structure `pSFT` containing:
+- estimated pSFT parameters (peak SF, bandwidth, BOLD amplitude, baseline)
+- estimated pSFT curves
+- estimated neural time series
+- estimated BOLD time series
+- $R^2$ values
+- SSE values
+- `fmincon` exit flags

-Below are toggles and parameters that must be defined before entering `estimatePSFT.m` (see `example_pipeline.m`).
+Below are toggles and parameters that must be defined before entering `estimatePSFT` (see `example_pipeline`).

 Toggles:
 - Parallelization (true/false)